1/29/2025

 Christopher Marinak

 Hey, thanks.
 Good morning.
-Can we go back to the to the consumer loan sale and just let me just think just a little more recap about the loss there.
-Is that more timing based from an accounting standpoint?
-And is there, you know, potential to recoup some of those losses?
+Can we go back to the consumer loan sale?
+And just let me just do one more recap about the loss there.
+Is that more timing-based from an accounting standpoint, and is there, you know, potential to recoup some of those losses.
 I just want to go back to the history of these kind of having credit enhancements along the way.

 speaker